santimattius/cmp-ui-testing/README.md

-# KMP Compose Gradle Skeleton
+# UI Testing in Compose Multiplatform

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Compose Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: